solo-007/Recommendation-System-getINNOtized/README.md

 ## Overview
-This project develops a **Recommendation System** to provide personalized suggestions based on user behavior and preferences.
+This project analyzes e-commerce event data to understand user behavior, predict item properties, identify abnormal users, and develop recommendation algorithms.
+The goal is to leverage these insights to enhance the product page experience and improve user engagement and conversion.
 It follows the **CRISP-DM** methodology and explores recommendation approaches.

 The project aims to: